-The effectiveness of this plan in delivering the objectives to protect the water environment to aim to achieve good status.
-This includes the WFD reporting requirements, Natural Resources Wales' and the Environment Agency's reporting and working with the Liaison Panels to track and report progress at the RBD and catchment scale.
-Both the Tidal and Middle Dee partnerships will be reporting progress against their catchment action plans, this will be fed into the overall RBD reporting approach via the Dee Liaison Panel which includes representations of the catchment groups.
-Many of our stakeholders have their own programmes in place and we aim to align these, where possible, through the work of the Liaison Panels.
+The effectiveness of this plan in delivering the objectives to protect the water environment, to aim to achieve good status.
+This includes the WFD reporting requirements, Natural Resources Wales' reporting and working with the Liaison Panels to track and report progress at the RBD and catchment scale.
+Many of our stakeholders have their own programmes in place and we aim to align these, where possible, through the work of the

+Liaison Panels.
 This will collectively be set out in a Delivery Programme for the six year cycle which will direct the approach used; including setting milestones for reporting actions and outcomes, evaluation and review.
 This work will need to include steps to be taken where actions or outcomes cannot or have not been delivered enabling adjustments to be made across the programme.
 In some instances changes in the programme will need to be agreed across the sectors to ensure that the overall objectives of this plan are to be met.
 The delivery and effectiveness of the Programme of Measures (Section 3.0) and achieving the environment outcomes (Section 4.0) will be key indicators for reporting progress.